xye7ei/metaparse/README.md

         return L
 ```

-The problem is that `type.__prepare__` method is not supported in Python 2, so that memoization of repeatedly declared method is not possible without logging work by the `rule` decorator.
+The problem is that `type.__prepare__` for a method collector is not supported in Python 2, so that repeatedly declared methods can not be collected without the help with some decorator like the `rule`.

-The resulted grammar instance is created by `cfg2` decorator which utilizes information logged by `rule`.
+The resulted grammar instance is created by `cfg2` decorator which utilizes information collected by `rule`.
+Here no `metaclass` is needed.

 [Parsing]: https://en.wikipedia.org/wiki/Parsing "Parsing"
 [DSL]: https://en.wikipedia.org/wiki/Domain-specific_language "Domain-specific Language"